St. Andrew Lutheran Church

 We have an open door policy for parents.
 You are welcome any time to help or just visit.
 Parent volunteers will be screened with a Washington State Patrol background check.
 Please stop in the office to receive a visitor’s badge.
 Throughout the year we will be having activities and events for the entire family.

-Parents and children interested in our program may visit the classrooms together to see first-hand the variety of opportunities for young children we offer.
+Parents and children interested in our program may visit the classrooms together to see first-hand the variety of opportunities we offer.
 Unfortunately we cannot allow friends of our students to attend class sessions.
 Because our preschool rooms are set up for a particular age child, they are not appropriate for younger siblings.
-When the preschool classes are not outside, younger children are welcome to use the playground area under your direct supervision.
+When the preschool classes or Lunch Bunch are not outside, younger children are welcome to use the playground area under your direct supervision.

 All morning preschool classes will be canceled if the Evergreen School District announces a closure or late start due to inclement weather.
-Listen to your radio or television for that information.
+Check local media for that information.
 Afternoon class weather closures will be posted on the web page.